 Finally, one report details some of the changes in nuclear design since Fukushima was built in the 1970s, changes that address key vulnerabilities that led to the disaster there,

 The Fukushima blueprint is decades old, and reactor design has evolved significantly in the interim.
-So much so, that many of the battles faced by the Fukushima team could never have arisen in a new plant.Gain the insight you need on energy at EmTech MIT.
+So much so, that many of the battles faced by the Fukushima team could never have arisen in a new plant.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.